 Students will come up with many creative work designs in order for employees to achieve greater work-life balance; however, it is important to discuss the drawbacks to each alternative in addition to the advantages.
 Students may discuss compressed work weeks, telecommuting, sabbaticals, flex-time, and job-sharing among their alternatives.
-It is important for them to note that some employees might find these options more stressful thant a normal work week.
-While not common, changes to routine can sometimes create higher levels of stress than a traditional work schedule; thus, it is of the utmost importance to tailor unique work designs to the needs of the specific employee when possible.
+It is important for them to note that some employees might find these options more stressful than a normal work week.
+Although not common, changes to routine can sometimes create higher levels of stress than a traditional work schedule; thus, it is of the utmost importance to tailor unique work designs to the needs of the specific employee when possible.

-8. Large U.S. companies such as Accenture, America Online, and Dell have outsourced customer service call centers to India.
+8. Large U.S. companies such as Accenture, AOL, and Dell have outsourced customer service call centers to India.
 Customers use these call centers for help when they are having difficulty using the services provided by these companies.
-Many of the outsourced jobs at the call centers were entry-level jobs that had the potential to lead to higher skilled jobs at those firms.
-Can you think of any ethical employment issues that managers who use offshore outsource suppliers in India or other low labor cost countries should be concerned about?
-If so, what are those issues?
+Many of the outsourced jobs at the call centers were entry-level jobs that had the potential to lead to higher-skilled jobs at those firms.
+Provide at least three ethical employment issues that managers who use offshore outsource suppliers in India or other low-labor-cost countries should be concerned about.

 Some students will agree that there are many ethical issues, and some students will see the logic in saving money where you can and see little ethical implications.
-Managers in the U.S. have strict labor laws and standards that protect certain employee rights.
-Other countries have different, often lower standards than the U.S. This could cause ethical dilemmas across the firm if outsourced employees are not treated well.
-Outsourcing can also be detrimental to local economies and take opportunities away from local talent making it hard to recruit from within the firm.
+Managers in the United States have strict labor laws and standards that protect certain employee rights.
+Other countries have different, often lower standards than the United States.
+This could cause ethical dilemmas across the firm if outsourced employees are not treated well.
+Outsourcing can also be detrimental to local economies and take opportunities away from local talent, making it hard to recruit from within the firm.